Welcome summer and just letting you know (you hot summer!) that I'm still holding on despite the heat. Bring it on!

 I tested this recipe 2 times using these 2 different methods when incorporating the whipping cream into the cheesecake mixture and this is what I found:

-One bowl - Meaning I add the whipping cream together with the cream cheese mixture and whisk until the whipping cream thickens.
-Although this means you're using just one bowl for everything, but what I found is it's quite difficult to explain and teach on when to stop whisking the mixture so that you don't over whisk it, or under whisk it.
+One bowl - This means I add the whipping cream together with the cream cheese mixture and whisk until the whipping cream thickens.
+Although this means you're using just one bowl for everything, what I found is it's quite difficult to explain and teach when to stop whisking the mixture so that you don't over-whisk it, or under-whisk it.
 It's more of eye-balling it.
 And I don't like it.

-Separate bowl - Meaning I whisk the whipping cream separately until stiff peaks (important) and then fold it gently into the cream cheese mixture.
+Separate bowl - This means I whisk the whipping cream separately until stiff peaks (important) and then fold it gently into the cream cheese mixture.
 I find this method is definitely easier to explain and with less chance of failure.